 Isara is an independent documentary filmmaker, cinematographer and editor based in Oakland, California.
-Through her work she aims to highlight the effects of structural injustice on historically marginalized & ignored communities in the U.S. She also explores themes of art and relationship with the natural world as forms of activism, community, healing and joy.
-She specializes in observational cinema verité camerawork.
+Through her work she aims to highlight the effects of structural injustice on historically marginalized & ignored communities in the U.S. She specializes in observational cinema verité camerawork and is drawn to character-driven stories that span long periods of time.

-Isara is currently part of Swiftwater Film’s editorial team for the feature documentary Undamming Klamath, which tells the story of the decades-long fight to remove four hydraulic dams and undergo the nation’s largest restoration project in history along the Klamath River in Northern California and Southern Oregon.
-She is also currently creating short videos for California non-profits La Cocina and NatureBridge and is a cameraperson for Sweet Harmony Sessions.
+Isara is currently part of Swiftwater Film’s editorial team on their feature documentary Undamming Klamath, supported by the Redford Center, which tells the story of the decades-long fight to remove four hydraulic dams along the Klamath River in Northern California and undergo the world’s largest restoration project in history.
+She is also currently creating short branded videos for California non-profits La Cocina and NatureBridge and is a cameraperson for Sweet Harmony Sessions.

 For over five years Isara was an on-call producer for KQED Arts (SF Bay Area PBS/NPR affiliate), where she produced, shot and edited short documentaries about local artists and activists that reached a nationwide audience.
-She was part of the founding team of their locally loved, award-winning web series If Cities Could Dance: in 2022, her directorial debut episode Disability Arts Ensemble Takes Access & Dance to New Heights was KQED's first entirely accessible online video, which was was nominated for a NorCal Regional Emmy® Award and received a Society of Professional Journalists Excellence in Journalism award.
+She was part of the founding team of the Webby award-winning series If Cities Could Dance, and in 2022 her directorial debut episode Disability Arts Ensemble Takes Access & Dance to New Heights was KQED's first entirely accessible online video, which was was nominated for a NorCal Regional Emmy® Award and received a Society of Professional Journalists Excellence in Journalism award.

 Email